HSun981/pulpy-joss/paper.md

 # Acknowledgements

-We gratefully acknowledge the support this study received from NIH Grant R01 EB 016695.
+We gratefully acknowledge the support this study received from NIH grants R01 EB 016695 and T32 EB 001628.

 # References